 When the Gayer-Anderson brothers undertook the restoration of Little Hall in the 1930s they fitted out a number of its rooms with architectural features and decorative pieces.
-The items were collected on their travels in Egypt and the middle East.
-One such room, named by the Gayer-Andersons as the Study but now known as the Panel Room, was fitted with cupboards which housed smaller items from their collection of antiquities.
-The doors to the cupboards, which were always locked, were faced with panels from Persian bridal boxes or dowry chests.
+The items were collected on their travels in Egypt and the Middle East.
+One such room, which they called ‘the Study’, now known as the Panelled Room, was fitted out with cupboards which housed smaller items from their collection of antiques and antiquities.
+The doors to the cupboards, which were always locked, and the access doors to the room, were faced with panels from Persian bridal mirror boxes.
+The decorative panels were also affixed to a door that gives access to a stairway to the first floor.
 The panels are decorated with Asian birds, scenes of domestic life, flowers and fruit.
 Thomas thought the room with its “cheery bright yellow woodwork and …Persian flower pieces” was one of the most complicated and successful decorative schemes undertaken within the house.

 Michael Sutherill